Jared29/python-texteditor/README.md

 # python-texteditor
-A simple text editor made with Python in order to gain some familiarity with tkinter
+A simple text editor made with Python in order to gain familiarity with tkinter

 Functionality:
   - Write text